codiak/llama-raw-to-py/README.md

 pip install llama-cpp-python --no-cache-dir
 ```

+## 2. Downloading the Model

+To get the Llama 3 weights:
-- Fill the form on Meta’s website - https://llama.meta.com/llama-downloads/
+- Complete the form on Meta’s website - https://llama.meta.com/llama-downloads/
-- You will promptly get a email with a URL
+- A download link will be generated for you, and a link to a repo will be provided.
-- Go the repo in the email, and you will find a download.sh file.
+- Clone the [provided Llama repo](https://github.com/meta-llama/llama-models/blob/main/README.md), and locate the Llama 3.1 download.sh file.
+  - Here is the direct link to the download.sh file: https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/download.sh
+- You will need `wget` installed on your machine to download the weights.
+  - If you don't have `wget`, you can install it with [Homebrew](https://brew.sh/): `brew install wget`
-- Run `download.sh` and paste the link from the email.
+- Run `download.sh` and paste the generated link when prompted.
+- *Note:* The smaller model with 8 billion parameters is **16GB**!
+For local purposes, especially on a MacBook M1-M2, I recommend downloading the 8B weights, and the Instruct variant for usability.
 - Save the weights to a `llama_weights` folder in this repo, so it looks something like:
 ```
 llama-raw-to-py/
     ├─ llama_weights/
       │  ├─ api/
-      │  ├─ Meta-Llama-3.1-8B/
-      │  ├─ Meta-Llama-3.1-8B-Instruct/
+      │  ├─ Meta-Llama-3.1-8B-Instruct/  <-- the folder of model metadata and weights you downloaded
       │  ├─ ...
     ├─ llama-cpp.py
     ├─ llama-torch.py
     ├─ ...
 ```

-## Converting Weights
+## 3. Converting Weights

 In order to use Llama weights with llama.cpp, they need to be in GGUF format.
-As an intermediary step, we will convert them to HuggingFace's format, which will also make them usable in PyTorch:
+As an intermediary step, we will convert them to HuggingFace's safetensors format, which will also make them usable in PyTorch.
+Make sure to update this command to reflect your version of Python (`python --version`) and the version of the model you downloaded:

 ```
-python3 .venv/lib/python3.12/site-packages/transformers/models/llama/convert_llama_weights_to_hf.py --input_dir llama_weights/Meta-Llama-3.1-8B-Instruct/ --model_size 8B --output_dir hf_weights --llama_version 3.1 --instruct True
+python .venv/lib/python3.12/site-packages/transformers/models/llama/convert_llama_weights_to_hf.py --input_dir llama_weights/Meta-Llama-3.1-8B-Instruct/ --model_size 8B --output_dir hf_weights --llama_version 3.1 --instruct True
 ```

-At this point you can test running `llama-torch.py` or `llama-torch-cli.py`, and it should be functioning, albeit slow on most Macs.
+At this point you can test running `llama-torch.py` or `llama-torch-cli.py`, and it should be functioning, albeit quite slow on most Macs.
 I recommend continuing on to quantize the weights and run the model via llama.cpp for a more efficient integration.

 We will use a conversion utility from llama.cpp to convert to GGUF.
 To simplify accessing llama.cpp scripts, build it directly in the repo:
 ```